Venture capital in Poland

-Venture capital in Poland is a segment of the private equity market that finances early-stage high-risk companies based in Poland, with the potential for fast growth.
+Venture capital is a segment of the economy of Poland where private equity finances early-stage high-risk companies, with the potential for fast growth.
 As of March 2019, there is a total of 130 active VC firms in Poland, including local offices of international VC firms, and VC firms with mainly Polish management teams.
 Between 2009–2019, these entities have invested locally in over 750 companies, which gives an average of around 9 companies per portfolio.
 The Polish venture market accounts for 3% of the entire European ecosystem of VC investments, mainly in the digital space.

 Since 2016, the institutions of an Alternative Investment Company, and a Closed-End Investment Fund have been established for entities implementing investments in enterprises in the seed or startup phase.
 In 2018, venture capital funds invested €178M in Polish startups (0.033% of GDP).
 According to Startup Poland, as of March 2019, total assets managed by VC companies operating in Poland are estimated at €2.6B.
 The total value of investments of the Polish VC market is worth €209.2M.